alexanderzinolidis/jobylon-swipe/README.md

 -   Add filtering UI to the job list page.

+-   Show current and total items on job list page (job 1 of 200).

+-   Allow user to "undo" a card swipe, making it appear again.

 -   Clicking on a job card should open a modal with more details.

 -   Make the loading state nicer, with a spinner or something.